pschool-in/curriculum/content/grammar/new-topics/idioms.md

 ```

 ```
-Knowledge, is power.
+Knowledge, is power
 Spill, the beans
 Fortune favors, the bold
-You are, what you eat.
+You are, what you eat
 Cat got your, tongue
 ```